solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

 ## Exercise 4: Import sales data with PolyBase and COPY using a pipeline

+Now that WWI has gone through the process of loading data using PolyBase and COPY via T-SQL statements, it's time for them to experiment with loading sales data through a Synapse pipeline.

+When moving data into a data warehouse, there is oftentimes a level of orchestration involved, coordinating movement from one or more data sources and sometimes some level of transformation.
+The transformation step can occur during (extract-transform-load - ETL) or after (extract-load-transform - ELT) data movement.
+Any modern data platform must provide a seamless experience for all the typical data wrangling actions like extractions, parsing, joining, standardizing, augmenting, cleansing, consolidating, and filtering.
+Azure Synapse Analytics provides two significant categories of features - data flows and data orchestrations (implemented as pipelines).

+In this exercise, we will focus on the orchestration aspect.
+We'll create a new pipeline to import a large Parquet file.
+We'll configure the file to

 Import one large (month's worth of data) Parquet file since COPY using the Copy activity does not like wildcard files when writing to a Synapse sink.

 Set the concurrency on the pipeline to a higher number.
 Default value if unset is 4.

 Create a loading user through workload classification by creating a workload group and adding the user to a workload within that group.
 Run the pipeline with a linked service that signs in that user.

+asa.sql.import01 and asa.sql.import02 created
+sqlpool02_import01 and sqlpool_import02 linked services created

 Compare importing into a clustered table vs. a heap table, then use a select into command to move from the heap to clustered table.